gmarsich/Detect_changes_THESIS_LM/0Code_playground/SceneGraphs_changes_Replica/sgaligner_MOD_Replica/preprocessing/replica/README.md

 - use get_transformationMatrix.py to get the transformation matrix
 - use create_ply_withSegmentation.py to get colored_mesh_with_IDs.ply (that is aligned with a target scene) and objects.json MOSTRARE IMMAGINE SOVRAPPOSIZIONE CON SEGMENTAZIONE NEL PPT
-- use create_npy_files.py to get the .npy files
+- use create_npy_files.py to get the .npy files (each .npy file basically contains a point cloud)
--
+- use create_pkl_files.py to get the .pkl files (each .pkl file contains a dictionary)

 PPT: